 a small business, for example:

-- We will only appoint qualified practitioners who are members of professional organisations with appropriate codes of conduct.
+- We will only appoint qualified practitioners who are members of relevant professional organisations with appropriate codes of conduct.

 - We will require additional internal oversight of the appointment of investigating accountants as receivers, to ensure that the decision is necessary and to review the circumstances leading to the appointment.